queirozfcom/vector_space_retrieval/README.md

 > The scripts should be run in this order!

-Since the project is structure as python *modules*, please use the `-m` modifier when running them.
+Since the project is structured as *python modules*, please use the `-m` modifier when running them.
 In other words:

  - `vector_space_retrieval$ python -m vsr.inverted_index.main` - for module **inverted_index**
  - `vector_space_retrieval$ python -m vsr.index.main` - for module **indexer**